This easy recipe for eggnog fudge is the perfect sweet treat for the holidays, and also makes a perfect last minute gift for that special someone!

 I haven’t yet gotten around to making the eggnog french toast I have been dreaming about, but I did want to get you this eggnog fudge before the holidays had come and gone, and here it, just in the Saint Nick of time.
-This comes to us from Recipe Girl, who by the way has some pretty fabulous looking Christmas cookies on her site right now.
+(See what I did there?)

-- ½ tsp freshly grated nutmeg, plus a little more for the top of the fudge
+- 1/2 tsp nutmeg, plus a little more for the top of the fudge

 - One 7 ounce jar marshmallow creme